Shopify/themekit/docs/faq/index.md

 rm $(which theme)
 ```

-## Theme Kit does not upload my changes.
+## Theme Kit does not upload my changes

 This usually means that your file is being ignored.
 Please check your ignore
 patterns and see the [documentation on ignore patterns]({{ '/ignores' | prepend: site.baseurl }}).